deep-learning-notes

 8.2 Cross-Attention: One Sequence Querying Another Sequence

-8.3 Self-Attention: Internal Information Interaction within a Sequence
+8.3 Self-Attention: Internal Information Interaction Within a Sequence

 8.4 Multi-Head Attention: From Single Perspective to Multiple Perspectives